 - 1 teaspoon cumin

-- Bring one cup farro and two cups water to a boil over high heat in a medium pot.
-Once boiling, cover with lid and reduce to low.
-Cook about 15 minutes or until farro is softened, but not overcooked.
+- Cook the farro: Bring one cup farro and two cups water to a boil over high heat in a medium pot.
+Once boiling, cover the pot with a lid and reduce the heat to low.
+Cook for about 15 minutes or until farro is softened, but not overcooked.
 Drain and set aside to cool.

-- Once cool, mix farro, arugula, black beans, sun dried tomatoes and their oil, red onion, cumin and salt and pepper in a large bowl.
+- Mix veggies together in a bowl: Once the farro is cool, combine it with arugula, black beans, sun-dried tomatoes and their oil, and sliced onion in a large bowl.

-- Serve immediately or keep cool in refrigerator for up to five days.
+- Serve + enjoy: Serve the salad immediately or keep cool in the refrigerator for up to five days.